kakyoism/kkappkit/README.md

-### Predefined Widgets
+### Hand-written Widgets

-Other than the data-model widgets, there are predefined widgets for convenience.
+Other than the data-model widgets, there are pre-written widget classes for convenience.
+They are not part of the JSON config format and thus cannot be generated.

 ### ScrollFrame